-Lyme disease is the most common tick-borne disease in the United States, with about 20,000 new cases reported each year.
+Lyme disease is the most common tick-borne disease in the United States.
 It was first identified in 1975 when a group of children in Old Lyme, Connecticut, had mysterious arthritis-like symptoms.
-Lyme disease is caused by the bacterium B. burgdorferi, which is carried by deer ticks.
+Lyme disease is caused by the bacterium B. burgdorferi , which is carried by deer ticks.

 Not every bite from a deer tick causes Lyme disease.
 It is more likely to happen if the tick stays attached to your skin for 36 hours or more.
 Cases have been reported in nearly all states, and the disease is also on the rise in large areas of Asia and Europe.

 It is very important to get early treatment for Lyme disease, so if you have any symptoms, you should call your doctor immediately.
 Although symptoms may go away after a while, that does not mean the disease is gone.
 People who get early treatment with antibiotics usually get better without any complications.
-But if it's not treated, Lyme disease can spread to the joints, heart, and nervous system.
+If it is not treated, Lyme disease can spread to the:

 Signs and Symptoms